fametrano/fametrano.github.io/_pages/bbt202402-bicocca.md

 ## Assessment

-To access the early exam session, each student must solve five homeworks that will be assigned during the course.
+To access the _early exam session_,
+students must attend the classes and solve five homeworks that will be assigned during the course.
 Please send the homeworks via e-mail to the address ferdinando.ametrano AT unimib DOT it